Ambiguous Links: Addressing the issues

 Isn’t the surrounding text enough for people to understand the link’s purpose?

-It can be for many users, but screen reader users can read links out of context.
+It can be, but screen reader users can read links out of context and other users scan for links.
 So, for clarity, we recommend not relying on surrounding text.

 Takeaways